httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 characters.
 A binary sequence which cannot be successfully parsed as a certificate MUST be ignored.

+Note that DER certificates are often stored in a format which is already compatible with {{!RFC8941}}; if so, it will be sufficient to replace `---(BEGIN|END) CERTIFICATE---` with `:` and remove line breaks in order to generate an appropriate header value.

 The `Client-Cert` header field is only for use in HTTP requests and MUST NOT be used in HTTP responses.
 It is a single HTTP header field value as defined in Section 3.2 of {{?RFC7230}}, which MUST NOT have a list of values or occur